 A base magnetometer to monitor diurnal variations in the magnetic field, was installed close to the helicopter base during the whole survey period.
-The proximity to the areas under investigation impose changes to the helicopter base location, and therefore changes to the base magnetometer locations which are depicted on figure 2.
+The rough topography and the proximity to the areas under investigation impose changes to the helicopter base location, and therefore changes to the base magnetometer locations which are depicted on figure 2.
 Names and locations of the base magnetometer stations are given in Table 2.